A Dog Bite or Animal Attack on a Child or Children

 Special Procedures for Minors

 Claims on behalf of minors cannot be settled absent court approval.
 In fact, court approval is necessary to settle these claims (even when no lawsuit has been filed).
 This is needed for two reasons: (1) to ensure the amount of settlement is fair (under all the circumstances), and (2) to protect the child’s right to settlement proceeds to be held in trust.
 In fact, in every case, the courts order that a lawyer create a special trust account for the benefit of the minor upon the minor turning 18 and showing the bank proof of identification.
-At our firm, there is no extra fee for us to set up a special trust account and present a petition in Orphan’s Court to obtain court approval.

 There are also special filing procedures, requiring confidentiality of the child’s name, vital information, and documents related to the child.
 Your lawyer must be familiar with these unique procedures, or there could be lengthy delays in terms of resolving the claim.
+While we cannot fully control how fast the wheels of justice move, we can do our part to move cases along.

 Savings Accounts and Annuities For Children who are Bitten